oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_custom.md

 **Other similar projects**

-https://github.com/dockur/windows - My project supports architecture of similar projects that support more systems, but have more resource requirements
+https://github.com/dockur/windows - Similar project that support more systems, but have more resource requirements

 https://github.com/dockur/windows-arm/ - It's great that he has ARM servers for mirror compilation, my project doesn't have

 Note that both of the above projects require a host with at least 4 cores of CPU, at least 4G of RAM, and at least 64G of hard disk, which is greater than the mirroring requirements of my project.
+(The advantage of his project is that you can customize many configuration items, see his corresponding project description for details.)

 ## One-Click Setup of Firefox Browser Container